relaycorp/veraid-website/src/pages/spec.md

 TTL (Time-to-Live) values play a crucial role in determining the validity period of VeraId signatures.
 The protocol establishes the following requirements:

 1. Service designers MUST specify a maximum TTL for signatures in their service, which MUST be:
-   - At least 8 hours (28,800 seconds), to allow sufficient time for certificate renewal during outages.
+   - At least 1 second, though we recommend several minutes to account for clock drift.
-   - At most 30 days (2,592,000 seconds), to support offline, delay-tolerant networking scenarios.
+   - At most 90 days (7,776,000 seconds), to support offline, delay-tolerant networking scenarios.
 2. The age of a digital signature MUST be calculated from the time when the DNSSEC answer for the `_veraid.<domain>` TXT record was signed.
 3. The TTL override value in the VeraId TXT record represents the maximum validity period for signatures, counted from the DNSSEC signing time.
-4. Verifiers MAY enforce a TTL shorter than that required by the service, but not shorter than the 8-hour minimum.
+4. Verifiers MAY enforce a TTL shorter than that required by the service, but not shorter than the 1-second minimum.
-5. Verifiers MAY allow their end users to specify a shorter TTL (but still not shorter than 8 hours) than the one in the TXT record.
+5. Verifiers MAY allow their end users to specify a shorter TTL (but still not shorter than 1 second) than the one in the TXT record.

 VeraId favours short-lived certificates over revocation mechanisms to simplify the protocol and eliminate dependencies on online revocation checking.
 Service designers SHOULD specify the shortest TTL that satisfies their specific requirements.